Equity in Performance Management

 4) Train your managers

 Developing your mid-level managers is key.
 They are the ones that are giving feedback to the bottom line.
 And yet, only 10% of middle managers feel well-prepared for the managerial challenges they face.
 There should be a formal onboarding program to facilitate their transition to a new leadership role.
 Effective practices include (i) developing a 100 day plan for new middle managers, (ii) providing continuous feedback and (iii) creating clear performance management goals for middle managers as needed.
-Check out our article on developing your mid-level managers for more tips.

 What can employees do if they think their performance review has been unfair?